discretize/discretize-guides/builds/2025-12-06-power-quick-ritualist.md

 Golem rotations out of the raid builds are generally suboptimal in fractals due to <Effect name="Exposed"/> and phases being much shorter compared to raids.
 The raid rotations are optimized for sustained DPS while in fractals a player needs the ability to adapt a rotation to the amount of time a group needs to finish a phase.

-It's important to note that phantasms do not benefit from most modifiers unless it is stated to be the case.

-They do however benefit from <Effect name="Exposed"/>.
 </Warning>

 <Grid>